We all love free activities when visiting a new city and Reykjavík is no different.

 By Becky from Becky the Traveller

-In most big cities when looking for things to do you’ll find companies that organise ‘Free Walking Tours’.
+In most big cities when looking for free things to do you’ll find companies that organise ‘Free Walking Tours’.
 The concept is that you meet at a designated point each day, join the tour and if at the end you enjoyed then you leave a tip.
-I recently did a couple on my trip to Budapest and they were amazing.

-The tour lasted about 2 hours and was a great way to orientate myself in the city, plus learn a few facts too!
+The tour lasted about 2 hours and was a great way to orientate me in the city, plus learn a few facts too!
 Did you know 3 out of 4 people in Iceland live in Reykjavík!
-You can find more information and book your tour here with Reykjavík City Walk
+You can find more information and book your tour here with Reykjavík City Walk.

-Check out my budget saving tips here – 15 ways to save money in Iceland
+Check out my Iceland budget saving tips – 15 ways to save money in Iceland

 Visit Baejarins Beztu Pylsur for an Icelandic Hot Dog

 By Eric and Lisa at Penguin and Pia